Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

 Kyneton's median income among taxpayers was $51,967 in financial year 2022.
 The average income stood at $71,137 during the same period.
-These figures compare to national averages of $48,741 and $60,693 respectively for Rest of Vic.
-Based on a Wage Price Index growth of 10.11% since financial year 2022, estimated median income would be approximately $57,221 by March 2025, with average income projected at around $78,329 during the same period.
-According to Census 2021 data, household, family and personal incomes in Kyneton rank modestly, between the 43rd and 47th percentiles.
-The earnings profile shows that 32.4% of the community (3,476 individuals) falls within the $1,500 - 2,999 earnings band, which is similar to patterns seen at regional levels where 30.3% occupy this range.
-After accounting for housing costs, residents retain 86.9% of their income, indicating strong purchasing power.
-The area's SEIFA income ranking places it in the 6th decile.
+These figures are higher than those for Rest of Vic., which were $48,741 and $60,693 respectively.
+Based on a Wage Price Index growth rate of 12.16% since financial year 2022, estimated incomes as of September 2025 would be approximately $58,286 (median) and $79,787 (average).
+According to Census 2021 income data, household, family, and personal incomes in Kyneton rank modestly, between the 43rd and 47th percentiles.
+The earnings profile shows that 32.4% of individuals earn within the $1,500 - $2,999 range, reflecting regional patterns where a similar proportion occupies this earnings band.
+After housing costs, residents retain 86.9% of their income, indicating strong purchasing power.
+Kyneton's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income